 Students read and discuss works by a selected group of contemporary authors.
 After reading a given work, students meet and engage authors in a question and answer session followed by a public reading.
 This course includes an introduction to close reading skills, analysis of the elements of literary style in fiction, poetry, and creative non-fiction.
 Through intensive class discussion, writing workshops, and oral presentations, the students learn how to articulate ideas clearly and are introduced to the basic elements of creative writing in three genres.
 Three hours lecture per week.
-Prerequisites: Expository Writing (ENGL 101) or Oral and Written Expression (ENGL102) or permission of instructor.
+Prerequisites: Composition & the Spoken Word (ENGL 101) or permission of instructor.

-WRITING IN THE HUMANITIES THEMATIC INQUIRY
+ENGL 265 WRITING IN THE HUMANITIES THEMATIC INQUIRY

-Fall and/or Spring, 3 credit hours GER 7 Students explore questions about the humanities and will introduce students to several disciplines within humanities.
+Students explore questions about the humanities and will introduce students to several disciplines within humanities.
 Through writing about a common theme, students will analyze, evaluate, and interpret texts, films, art and/or music that reflects this common theme.
 Citation and integration of external sources will be expected.
 This is a writing intensive course for students in General Studies or for students interested in transferring to a liberal arts program, especially in the humanities.
 Three hours lecture per week.
-Prerequisites: Expository Writing (ENGL 101) or Oral and Written Expression (ENGL 102); completion of 24 credits towards the major of General Studies; or permission of instructor.
+Prerequisites: Composition & the Spoken Word (ENGL 101); completion of 24 credits towards the major of General Studies; or permission of instructor.

-THE MODERN ISLAMIC WORLD THROUGH FILM AND LITERATURE
+ENGL 266 THE MODERN ISLAMIC WORLD THROUGH FILM AND LITERATURE

-GER 6 Fall or Spring, 3 credit hours This course will introduce the student to the history, cultures, and politics of the modern Islamic world with a special emphasis on film and literature.
+This course will introduce the student to the history, cultures, and politics of the modern Islamic world with a special emphasis on film and literature.
 Readings will include poets such as Rumi and Hafiz as well as novelists such as Mahfouz and Farah.
 Films will include those of such Persian and Arab directors as Majidi, Kiarostami, and Chahine.
 Three lecture hours per week.
-Prerequisites: Must have passed Expository Writing (ENGL 101) or Oral and Written Expression (ENGL 102).
+Prerequisites: Must have passed Composition & the Spoken Word (ENGL 101) .